dinhanhthi/dinhanhthi.com/_posts/ml/2019-05-25-understand-confusion-matrix-and-f1-score.md

   \mathrm{accuracy} = \dfrac{TP + TN}{TP + TN + FP + FN}
   $$

 - **Specificity**: *How many negative results belong to our predictions?* We choose **specificity** when we care about TN values and don't want make false alarms of the FP values.
 For example, we're running a drug test in which all people who get the positive results will go to jail.
-Of course, we don't want put the guys who are actually drug-free into there.
+Of course, we don't want to put the guys who are actually drug-free into there.

   $$
   \mathrm{specificity} = \dfrac{TN}{FP + TN}